simonw/datasette/docs/contributing.rst

 * Build a wheel bundle of the underlying Python source code
 * Push that new wheel up to PyPI: https://pypi.org/project/datasette/

+To deploy new releases you will need to have push access to the main Datasette GitHub repository.

 Datasette follows `Semantic Versioning <https://semver.org/>`__::

     major.minor.patch